Course Syllabus

 Due:

-- “Cognitive bias cheat sheet” (Benson)
+- “Cognitive bias cheat sheet” Links to an external site.
+(Benson)

-- Posters and card decks on fallacies and biases
+- Posters and card decks on fallacies and biases Links to an external site.

-- Tools and mini-courses
+- Tools and mini-courses Links to an external site.

 Recommended reading:

 - “Is Tit-for-Tat the answer?”
+Links to an external site.
 (Rapoport et al)

 Great Problem: Cooperation (Mar 18)